Teacher Training & Resources

 Teaching and Facilitating

 The Faith Development Office provides many resources for teachers, facilitators, and religious education leaders.
-Here are suggestions of resources created by the Unitarian Universalist Associations, UU religious educators, and others working in the field of religious education with perspectives from various faiths.
+Here are suggestions of resources created by the Unitarian Universalist Association (UUA), Unitarian Universalist (UU) religious educators, and others working in the field of religious education in various faiths.

 Tapestry of Faith Curricula

 UUA-developed, flexible programs for children, youth, adults, and multigenerational groups provide stories, activities, and ideas for religious education (RE) time and to extend faith development into the home, community, and wider world.
 These curricula are online for congregations to use at no charge.